 Tue Jan 18 16:28:03 UTC 2005

 "Heiner Wolf" <wolf at bluehands.de> wrote:

-> it does, then any chat in the room should remove the zombie.
-But it does
+> Does this mean that any message-chat in the room should remove the user,

 More information about the Standards